Peter Gabriel (1980 album): Artwork

 The album cover, inspired by the work of photographer Les Krims, shows an image of Gabriel in which the left side of his face appears to be melting.
 The effect was achieved by repeatedly taking his picture with a Polaroid SX-70 instant camera, then using various objects to smear and distort the pictures as they developed.
-These photos were taken in color, and the final distorted image was re-shot in black and white.
+These photos were taken in colour, and the final distorted image was re-shot in black and white.
 Designer Storm Thorgerson said, "Peter himself joined with us at Hipgnosis in disfiguring himself by manipulating Polaroids as they 'developed' ...
 Peter impressed us greatly with his ability to appear in an unflattering way, preferring the theatrical or artistic to the cosmetic."